Understanding Property Disclosure in Scotland

 Sellers are required to disclose a range of information, including:

-The principle of ‘caveat emperor’ historically placed the responsibility of uncovering property issues on the buyer.
-However, modern laws have shifted this responsibility to the seller, emphasizing the need for full disclosure.
+The principle of caveat emptor historically placed the responsibility of uncovering property issues on the buyer.
+However, modern laws have shifted this responsibility to the seller, emphasising the need for full disclosure.

 Legal Implications